 In addition to saving energy and conserving fossil resources, there is also a cost advantage that results from energy-saving construction.
 This means that, above all, the annual operating costs are reduced due to the lower consumption of heating and hot water.

 The value of the transmission heat loss HT, called U-value for short, enables all components to be compared.
 This value indicates which heat flow (given in watts) flows through a temperature difference of one Kelvin measured on one square meter between the inner and outer wall.
 This results in the unit watt per square meter and Kelvin, or W / (m²K) for short.
-The rule here is that the better the thermal insulation, the smaller the U-value, which results in only a small amount of heat loss and uncontrolled heat exchange.
+The following applies here: the better the thermal insulation, the lower the U-value, which results in only a small amount of heat loss and uncontrolled heat exchange.

 With the help of the U-value, the Energy Saving Ordinance, abbreviated EnEV, stipulated more stringent requirements for the individual components of a building.
 As a result, only certain doors, windows and roof structures can now be used in a renovation or a new building.